reactabular/reactabular/docs/transforms/introduction.md

 * `header.transforms = [(<label>, { column: <column>, columnIndex: <number> }) => ({... props ...})]`
 * `cell.transforms = [(<value>, { columnIndex: <number>, column: <object>, rowData: <object>, rowIndex: <number>, property: <string> }) => ({... props ...})]`

 Transforms are evaluated from left to right from general `props` to `header/cell.props` and finally `header/cell.transforms`.
-The values they return are [deep merged](https://lodash.com/docs#merge). `className`s are concatenated together.
+The values they return are merged. `style` prop is deep merged and `className`s are concatenated together.
 This means the rightmost value will win.